Car Insurance for Learner's Permit: What Parents Need to Know

 • Your premiums will likely increase at renewal

 This is exactly why proactive notification is so critical.
-A denied claim leaves you personally on the hook for damages, medical bills, and potential lawsuits.
 For context on how permissive use coverage works when someone else drives your car, it's worth reviewing your policy limits before your teen ever drives.

 Farmers logo